 With a smartness that matched Nathan’s, Devin returned the salute, then took a step forward and offered him his hand.
 “Major Dixon, it is an honor to meet the son of a soldier like your father.”

 There it was, Nathan thought to himself as he suppressed a groan while taking the proffered hand.
 Returning the Colonel’s firm grip with just enough resistance to make it known he was not in the least bit intimidated or awed by a man who was something of a legend himself, he could not help but wonder if the day would ever come when senior officers he was meeting for the first time would not find it necessary to remind him he was the son of a renowned soldier.
 Despite having proven himself to be a competent officer in his own right, Nathan could almost count the number of times he had met a senior officer who didn’t go out of his way inform him they had either known his father or knew of his reputation.
 Not that he was alone in having to put up with living in his father’s shadow.
-The sons of well known and highly regarded general officers he knew often shared their own tales of woe with him.
+The sons of well-known and highly regarded general officers he knew often shared their own tales of woe with him.
 Most had advised to soldier on, enduring that ancestral burden with as much grace and humility as was possible and.
 For Nathan, this meant acknowledging the senior officer’s greeting and tribute to his father with a slight nod and hint of a smile before moving onto the business at hand as quickly and as tactfully as possible.
 It was an approach that had become so second nature to him that he was able to do so without needing to give any thought to what he was doing.
 “I expect you already know why I am here, colonel.”

 “If you’re here to ask me to surrender, I’m afraid you’re going to be sadly disappointed, major,” Devin replied evenly while sporting a wary grin.